wilbooorn/prepwork/w1/README.md

 # Week 1: Basic Object-Oriented Programming

-This week's coursework will teach you the basic building blocks of Ruby... something....
-By the end of the week, you should know how to work with all of Ruby's basic data types, and should understand the fundamentals of working with classes.
+This week's coursework will teach you the basic building blocks of Ruby.
+By the end of the week, you should know how to manipulate Ruby's basic data types, and understand the fundamentals of working with classes.
+You should also know how to keep your code clean and readable.

 Before you begin, make sure to review the [daily workflow][workflow].
 Complete the readings, work through the exercises, refactor your code, and make sure